rayalan/binary-adages/content/pages/profile-professional-strengths.md

 >
 > _Anonymous coworker praise_

 In another case, we had a very sensitive system where we weren't sure of all the problems that might occur in the system or how to handle them.
-However, there would be tens of thousands of daily calls, and any mis-handled call could result in significant problems for customer service, as well as negative publicity.
+However, there would be tens of thousands of daily calls, and any mishandled call could result in significant problems for customer service, as well as negative publicity.

 What I realized, though, is that the calls didn't have to be handled by the system if it encountered an edge case.
 So we built in behavior that, if the system hit one of these scenarios, it would add the scenario to a list along with a bit of descriptive text about what went wrong, and a human would go in and handle the situation manually.
 (We already needed to build this kind of manual tooling for humans to handle other cases.)
 Whenever developers hit something they thought was rare and hard to code for, I told them to make it another manually handled case.
 The plan then became this: